 Hunger took over after hours of sight seeing in the Old Town and Jerome started to also get weary of the historical buildings and houses.
 The food market was just around the corner but the prospect of having Japanese food sounded like the better deal to him.
 Samurai Kitchen served authentic Japanese home cooking and to Jerome’s delight they even had his favourite dish, Udon noodles.
 The restaurant was rather small and while we had to wait for our lunch to arrive the tasty home made fare made more than up for it.
 Jerome kept himself busy reading some of the books that were available to guests and to top it off, he got a portion of kakigori (shaved ice) at the end.

 Our Next Destination in the Old Town

-Our next destination in Hoi An Old Town was the food market followed by the fruit and vegetable market but not before we quickly peeked into the Quan Cong Temple.
+After visiting the old historic town, we planned to explore the food market followed by the fruit and vegetable market but not before we quickly peeked into the Quan Cong Temple.